rafaeltmbr/clock/README.md

 `yarn dev`

+this will run scripts to watch changes in the files located in the **./src** folder, and then generating compiled files in the **./public** folder.

 this will run scripts to watch all changes in the source files and update the output files accordingly.
 Then the output files will be located in the **./public** folder.